SRombauts/UEGitPlugin/README.md

 ##### Within an Unreal Engine source release from GitHub:

-Clone the plugin repository under the "Plugins" directory of the Engine, beside PerforceSourceControl and SubversionSourceControl:
+Donwload and unzip or clone the plugin repository under the "Plugins" directory of the Engine, beside PerforceSourceControl and SubversionSourceControl:

 ```
 <UnrealEngineClone>/Engine/Plugins/Developer